ap0calypse/whistle/README.md

 Thanks:
 -------
+ - my girlfriend for beta-testing and giving me hints for improvements :)
  - all the people testing and helping me to improve whistle :)
    (kmandla, matthew cox, smiszym, ...)
  - all the supportive people of the arch-community :)